Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Interpretation

 $\varepsilon$ is the heat redistribution efficiency, $A_{eff}$ is the effective albedo, $a$ is the planet's semi-major axis, and $T_{\star}$ and $R_{\star}$ are the effective temperature and radius of the host star. $A_{eff}$ is equivalent to the Bond albedo given the assumption that the planet's emissivity in the MIRI LRS bandpass is unity.
 This assumption is roughly true for regolith surfaces (e.g., \citealt{paragas2025new}) but it is unclear whether it would apply for a reflective atmosphere.
 A value of $\mathcal{R}$ near one is indicative of a planet with little-to-no heat redistribution and a low Bond albedo --- e.g., a `bare rock' lacking a thick or reflective atmosphere.
 This ratio is converted into a MIRI LRS white light eclipse depth via,

-where $B_{\lambda}$ is the blackbody Planck function, [M] is the log$_{10}$ stellar metallicity relative to solar, $\log(g)$ is the stellar surface gravity, $M_{\lambda}$ is the model stellar flux, determined from PHOENIX stellar models \citep{husser13} interpolated using \texttt{pysynphot} \citep{pysynphot}. $W_{inst,\lambda}$ is the MIRI LRS throughput (photon to electron conversion efficiency) function, which we determine from \texttt{Pandeia~4.0} \citep{pontoppidan16}, and $\lambda_{min}$ \& $\lambda_{max}$ are the wavelength bounds of our white light curve (5.06$\,\mu$m and 10.55$\,\mu$m, respectively.
+where $B_{\lambda}$ is the blackbody Planck function, [M] is the log$_{10}$ stellar metallicity relative to solar, $\log(g)$ is the stellar surface gravity, $M_{\lambda}$ is the model stellar flux, determined from PHOENIX stellar models \citep{husser13} interpolated using \texttt{pysynphot} \citep{pysynphot}.
+We compared the median PHOENIX model using our ExoFASTv2-retrieved stellar parameters to the \texttt{jwst stage3} calibrated stellar spectrum and saw very good agreement in stellar flux to within $\sim2\%$.
+This is comparable to the uncertainty expected due to $T_{\star}$ and distance uncertainties and indicates that the PHOENIX model is a good approximation of the host star spectrum. $W_{inst,\lambda}$ is the MIRI LRS throughput (photon to electron conversion efficiency) function, which we determine from \texttt{Pandeia~4.0} \citep{pontoppidan16}, and $\lambda_{min}$ \& $\lambda_{max}$ are the wavelength bounds of our white light curve (5.06$\,\mu$m and 10.55$\,\mu$m, respectively.

 Following \citet{xue2024jwst}, we directly use the posterior chain from our global \texttt{ExoFASTv2} fit to derive a posterior distribution for $\mathcal{R}$.
 This approach better deals with correlated parameters compared to using Gaussian priors for orbital parameters done in previous studies (although the difference in $\mathcal{R}$ is minor, see \citealt{coy2025population} Appendix Table A1).
-We derive $\mathcal{R}=0.57^{+0.08}_{-0.09}$.
+We derive $\mathcal{R}=0.57^{+0.08}_{-0.09}$ (and a corresponding brightness temperature of $1300^{+180}_{-200}$\,K).
 This low value of $\mathcal{R}$ is 5\,$\sigma$ inconsistent with a dark, bare rock, like the Moon or Mercury.
 We show HD~3167~b's brightness temperature ratio in context of estimates for Solar System bodies in Figure \ref{fig:heatmap}, showing that it is most consistent with a thick, highly reflective atmosphere like Venus'.
 Notably, efficient heat redistribution alone is not enough to explain our observations; full heat redistribution still requires a high effective albedo of $A_{eff}=0.72^{+0.14}_{-0.19}$, similar to the Bond albedo of Venus.
 This could indicate the presence of highly reflective clouds further cooling the dayside.
 While future phase curve observations may be able to uniquely constrain heat redistribution and Bond albedo, the very small thermal emission signal size of HD~3167~b may prevent this.